camenduru/stable-diffusion-webui-portable/README.md

 # Stable Diffusion WebUI Offline
-This Project Aims for 100% Offline Stable Diffusion (People without internet or with slow internet can get it via USB or CD)
+This Project Aims for 100% Offline Stable Diffusion (People without internet or with slow internet can get it via USB or HD-DVD)

 # Preparation Guide
 - Clone this repo